Top 10 Most Expensive Private Schools in America

 Academics, Prestige, and College Placement

 Forget just passing APs—these schools offer research mentorships, publishable science papers, and guest lectures from Nobel Prize winners.
 And when it’s time to apply to college?
 Think Ivy League acceptance letters stacking up like holiday cards.
-Plus, with alumni networks this powerful, they graduate with networks that rival those of most professionals.
+Plus, with extracurriculars and alumni networks this powerful, they graduate with networks that rival those of most professionals.

 Ranking the Top 10 Most Expensive High Schools in the U.S.